 Many moderate to budget hotels don't allow outgoing calls to cell numbers, so it may be a good idea to buy or rent a cell phone in Panama.
 To dial an international number from a Panama phone, dial 00+the country code+the area code+the 7-digit number.
 Most hotels charge steep fees for international calls, and some moderate and most budget hotels don't allow international calls.
 Some Internet cafes also provide phones for local and international calls, generally with better rates than you'd get at a hotel.

-There are no phone-rental kiosks in the Panama City airport, and travelers who need to make a lot of local calls and receive international calls are better off buying a phone in Panama.
-Cellphones that accept prepaid phone cards are as cheap as $30 (£15) in electronics stores in Panama City (and come with a bonus of $20/£10 in calls), and phone-card companies have nonstop promotions that double or triple the value of phone cards.
+There are no phone-rental kiosks in the Panama City airport, and travelers who need to make a lot of local calls and receive international calls are better off buying a phone in Panama or buying a sim card if you have an unlocked cellphone.
+Cellphones that accept prepaid phone cards are as cheap as $20 (£15.50) in electronics stores in Panama City (and come with a bonus of $20/£10 in calls), and phone-card companies have nonstop promotions that double or triple the value of phone cards.
 Local calls are as low as 10¢ per minute, and incoming calls are free.
 While some higher-end hotels rent cell phones, it's probably cheaper just to buy a new one.

 Prepaid phone cards can be purchased in just about any grocery store or pharmacy, and instructions for how to add credit is listed on the back of each card.
 The instructions are in Spanish, but whoever sells you the card can credit your account if you ask.

-The major cell phone providers in Panama are Movistar and Cable & Wireless.
-Note that calling cards are service-provider specific, so you'll have to buy a different card depending on whether you have a Movistar or Cable & Wireless phone.
+The major cell phone providers in Panama are Movistar, Digicel, and Más Móvil.
+Note that some companies have better cell coverage in certain areas.
+Also, be aware that calling cards can be service-provider specific, so you'll have to buy a different card depending on whether you have a Movistar or Digicel cellphone.
 If you are unsure what kind of phone you have, a salesperson can help you.
 Calling cards generally come in denominations of $5 (£2.50), $10 (£5), and $12 (£6).

 Voice-Over Internet Protocol (VOIP)